tainara-almeida/tainara-almeida/README.md

 ## About me

-I'm a systems analysis and development student and currently work at picpay as a product engineer.
-I have been studying Kubernetes to deepen my knowledge.
+I'm a systems analysis and development student and currently work at Google Cloud as a Custumer engineer.
+I have been studying Kubernetes to deepen my knowlede.

 Between one command and another, I like to share knowledge, showing that difficult things are not impossible.
 I help people who are starting to study infrastructure, teaching IAC and Python in their spare time, seeking the rise of the periphery through technology.